skatkov/rdoc-markdown/README.md

-# Rdoc::Markdown
+# RDoc-Markdown
-RDoc plugin to generate markdown documentation and search index as sqlite database for entire content.
+RDoc plugin to generate markdown documentation and search index backed by sqlite database.

+## Motivation
+I'm trying to depend less on software with GUI and use move software that could be used through console.
+Documentation in markdown format allows me to review documentation in command console, instead of browser or GUI software like DevDocs.

 ## Installation